glanzkaiser/glanzshamzs/Lucriflaw/Readme.md

 Don't ask why you get Hiroshima and Nagasaki destroyed..
 You treat woman unfair, you get worse than death.

 ```
 Mr Abe issued an official apology.
-His govern ment gave YEN 1 billion (USD 7.4 million) to a foundation to compensate victims.
+His government gave YEN 1 billion (USD 7.4 million) to a foundation to compensate victims.
 ```
 No wonder he is the longest-serving prime minister of Japan.
 Already believe in karma? a vessel moved through invicible hand, great soul, noble behavior, sincerity will have great life, great destination and destiny awaits.